rodrichie/Attendize-TeamProject/README.md

 - Version 2.0+ requires PHP 7.1.3 or higher.
 - Older Laravel 5.2 branch works with PHP 5.6 to PHP 7.1.

-You can use the stable master branch for the latest updates.
+You can use the stable main branch for the latest updates.

 #### PHP Requirements:
-- PHP >= 7.1.3 (for the master branch)
+- PHP >= 7.1.3 (for the main branch)
 - OpenSSL PHP Extension
 - PDO PHP Extension
 - Mbstring PHP Extension